 This chapter includes the following articles.

-Located in the south-eastern quarter of the Arabian Peninsula, Oman is the only member of the GCC situated outside of the Gulf itself.
-Leveraging its strategic location, it has invested in infrastructure with the goal of becoming a global logistics centre.
-While less hydrocarbons-rich than its GCC neighbours, the sultanate’s diversification efforts are a driving force behind its economic growth.
-Its long-term development strategy, Oman Vision 2020, emphasises industrialisation, privatisation and Omanisation.
-Logistics, tourism, mining, fisheries and industrial manufacturing have all been identified as potential future economic drivers, and will be the focus of development under Vision 2040.
-This chapter contains a viewpoint from Sultan Qaboos bin Said Al Said; and an interview with Abdul Latif Al Zayani, Secretary-General of the GCC.
+Located in the south-eastern quarter of the Arabian Peninsula, Oman is the only member of the GCC situated outside of the Gulf.
+Leveraging its strategic location, Oman has invested in infrastructure with the goal of becoming a global logistics centre.
+While the country is less hydrocarbons-rich than its GCC neighbours, diversification efforts are nonetheless a driving force.
+The sultanate’s long-term development strategy, Oman Vision 2020, emphasises diversification, privatisation and Omanisation.
+Logistics, tourism, mining, manufacturing and fisheries have all been identified as potential future economic drivers, and will be the focus of development under the next plan, Vision 2040.
+This chapter contains viewpoints from Sultan Qaboos bin Said Al Said; and Xi Jinping, President, People’s Republic of China.